 Dr Charles Drew is responsible for improving techniques of storing blood.
 He created some of first blood banks during World War II.
-Drew also found use for blood plasma and created blood transfusions.
+Drew also found use for blood plasma and created a way for blood transfusions and plasma to be stored safely.
 He was the first black surgeon to serve on the American Board of Surgery.

 Madam C.J Walker

 Madam C.J Walker became one of the first black female millionaires in the United States for her successful line of hair care and beauty products.
 She produced hair shampoos, pomade and other black hair care items.
 Her company was hugely successful.

 Walker was also a entrepreneur and philanthropist.
 The business woman had many documentaries and television series made after her following her death in 1919.
 Walker's home was listed on the National Register of Historic Places in 1979.
 She was inducted into the National Women's Hall of Fame in New York in 1993.

 The former slave is most famous for her improvement of the ironing board.
 She patented her design in 1892.
 She was one of the first black woman to receive a United States patent.

 Her design featured a more narrow and curve board which made it easier for individuals to iron their clothing more properly.

 The design became immensely popular as people found her device more practical and useful.
 It is still the standard today for the modern design of the ironing board.

 The three system traffic light was invented by Garret Morgan.
 He also invented the gas mask which help to save the lives of many individuals.
 His traffic light also made it safer for people to drive.
 Before his invention traffic was controlled using a two light system.
 It led to numerous car accidents.
 It wasn't until Garrett invention that driving became more safer for the public.
 His invention is also still in use today.